vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

 Procedural Shaders for Models and Avatars
 #########################################

-You can combine shaders with material entities on shape and zone entities to apply shaders to models and avatars.
+You can attach shaders to material entities, which are then applied to shape, zone, or mesh entities.
+You may also do the same with avatars.
 This feature is currently an **experimental feature** and is under community testing.
 If you wish to try applying procedural materials to models or avatars *at your own risk*, read on for more information.

 -----------------------------
 Enabling Procedural Materials